mlaurijsse/linux-mpu9150/README.md

          X: -2 Y: -62 Z: -4        ^C

-The default output of the imu program is the Euler angles, but other outputs are available such as the fused quaternion and raw gyro, accel and mag values.
+The default output of the *imu* program are the fused Euler angles.
+Other outputs are available such as the fused quaternion and the raw gyro, accel and mag values.
 See the source code.

+Keep in mind *imu* is just a demo app.